build-week-1-project-kidsfly/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM is an interface for an HTML document.
+It is used by a browser to determine what will be in the viewport.

 2. What is an event?

+    An event is when some sort of interaction is taken place between the user and the browser's interface.
+Usually, it will be handle through an event handler and references some action through a peripheral that is oriented at the browser.

 3. What is an event listener?
+An event listener reacts to an event.
+For example, if a listener is awaiting a click from the user's mouse it will lie dormant until the click is prompted.
+Once prompted the listener will enable a block of code that is triggered once the even takes place.

 4. Why would we convert a NodeList into an Array?
+In order to manipulate the data stored in the NodeList.

 5. What is a component?

+    A component is a structure of code that enables the developer to produce cleaner reusable code.
+This allows the team that is working on a website to share smaller pieces of code that will build the whole of site without messy unneeded code.

 ### Git Set up